frau-azadeh/MdfPriceApi/README.md

 ![License](https://img.shields.io/badge/License-MIT-orange)

 ## 🚀 Overview
-Rebar Price API is a **.NET Core backend service** that exposes structured endpoints for retrieving rebar product pricing data.
+MDF Price API is a **.NET Core backend service** that exposes structured endpoints for retrieving rebar product pricing data.
 It provides the raw data consumed by the analysis and dashboard services.

 ---